 How Does Stratis Work?

 Stratis isn’t a coin.
 It’s a Blockchain-as-a-Service (BaaS) platform that facilitates the development of blockchain-based applications.
 Using the Stratis lite clients, side chains, and robust APIs, you get the benefits of a blockchain without having to support an entire blockchain network.

 As a BaaS platform, Stratis hosts the blockchains running on the network through the cloud.
 There’s no need to maintain a full client node to access or work with your specific blockchain.
-This frees up resources for organizations who otherwise would have spent a significant amount of time and resources doing so.
+This frees up resources for organizations that otherwise would have spent a significant amount of time and resources doing so.

 Similar to Ark, Stratis focuses on ease of use through the implementation of a one-click blockchain deployer.
 You can quickly deploy a customizable sidechain with many out-of-the-box features found in the main parent chain.
 An entire network is just one click away.